rheia-framework/RHEIA/docs/sphinx/stochastic design space.rst

 Characterizing the model parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this file :file:`design_space.txt`, the deterministic value (or mean value when the parameter is considered uncertain) is provided.
+In this file :file:`design_space.csv`, the deterministic value (or mean value when the parameter is considered uncertain) is provided.
 The configuration of a model parameter is similar to the configuration of a design variable::

-    name feature_type value
+    name,feature_type,value

 where: